michaelcd/superBoards/docs/dailynotes.md

 Polish / Optional :
-[ ] - search results don't close when clicking a link [ ] - React Auth error messages
+[ ] - search results don't close when clicking a link (better way to handle this) [ ] - React Auth error messages
 [ ] - Rails validations on board sharing, front end prevents validations from being necessary [ ] - prevent boards from being shared twice to the same user